Unbabel/MT-Telescope/README.md

 </p>

-Proper MT Evaluation is very for scientific progress but its often overlooked.
-In this package we pretend to make it easier for researchers and industry practitioners to compare MT systems by giving you easy access to:
+MT-Telescope is a toolkit for comparative analysis of MT systems that provides a number of tools that add rigor and depth to MT evaluation.
+With this package we endeavour to make it easier for researchers and industry practitioners to compare MT systems by giving you easy access to:

 1) SOTA MT evaluation metrics such as COMET  [(rei, et al 2020)](https://aclanthology.org/2020.emnlp-main.213/).
 2) Statistical tests such as bootstrap resampling [(Koehn, et al 2004)](https://aclanthology.org/W04-3250/).
 3) Dynamic Filters to select parts of your testset with specific phenomena
 4) Visual interface/plots to compare systems side-by-side segment-by-segment.

-Please read the following papers to learn more about how to perform better MT-Evaluation:
+We highly recommend reading the following papers to learn more about how to perform better MT-Evaluation:
 - [Scientific Credibility of Machine Translation Research: A Meta-Evaluation of 769 Papers](https://arxiv.org/pdf/2106.15195.pdf)
 - [To Ship or Not to Ship: An Extensive Evaluation of Automatic Metrics for Machine Translation](https://arxiv.org/pdf/2107.10821.pdf)

 ## Install: